code-423n4/2023-03-mute-findings/report.md

 Code4rena (C4) is an open organization consisting of security researchers, auditors, developers, and individuals with domain expertise in smart contracts.

-A C4 audit contest is an event in which community participants, referred to as Wardens, review, audit, or analyze smart contract logic in exchange for a bounty provided by sponsoring projects.
+A C4 audit is an event in which community participants, referred to as Wardens, review, audit, or analyze smart contract logic in exchange for a bounty provided by sponsoring projects.

-During the audit contest outlined in this document, C4 conducted an analysis of the Mute Switch smart contract system written in Solidity.
-The audit contest took place between March 28—April 3 2023.
+During the audit outlined in this document, C4 conducted an analysis of the Mute Switch smart contract system written in Solidity.
+The audit took place between March 28—April 3 2023.

 ## Wardens

-In Code4rena's Versus contests, the competition is limited to a small group of wardens; for this contest, 5 wardens contributed reports:
+In Code4rena's Invitational audits, the competition is limited to a small group of wardens; for this audit, 5 wardens contributed reports:

   1. 0xA5DF
   2. HollaDieWaldfee